-A minimum of two working weeks full time (minimum 80 working hours) should be devoted exclusively to the study of anaesthesia.
+A minimum of 80 hours (i.e. two weeks full time) should be devoted exclusively to the study of anaesthesia.
 This requirement should be completed in blocks of time of no less than one week duration, and preferably the full two weeks full time.
 It is unacceptable to complete this requirement through accumulation of individual days and half-days throughout the programme.
-The completed form confirming participation in the rotation must be signed off by the supervising diplomate as detailed in the programme's Training Element.

-Training is required to make the Resident familiar with current techniques in anaesthesia.
+Training is required to make the resident/trainee familiar with current techniques in anaesthesia.
 Participation, discussion and observation of current anaesthetic techniques should lead to a deeper appreciation and understanding of the subject.
-The Resident/trainee is expected to be proactive in searching out opportunities, materials and expert tuition.
+The resident/trainee is expected to be proactive in searching out opportunities, materials and expert tuition.